yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

 ### How to complete this plan:

-Fill out the first two parts of this plan:
+Create a gist from this template and fill out the first two parts of this plan:

 1. Job Search Plan
 2. Longterm Career Plan